Class and Level Descriptions

 Age 8 & up

 Acrobatic dance is a combination of dance technique and acrobatic skills.
-It focuses on strength and flexibility as the basis for tumbling, balancing, limbering, and partnering technique.
+It focuses on strength and flexibility as the basis for tumbling, balancing, limbering, and partnering techniques.
 Acro classes are taught by an Acrobatic Arts certified teacher, and progress through specific benchmarks to safely and effectively teach these new skills.
-Additional dance classes are not required, but highly recommended as the dancers will attain skills at a faster pace with the extra focus on technique.
+Additional dance classes are not required but highly recommended as the dancers will attain skills at a faster pace with the extra focus on technique.

 Age 7 & up

 Rhythm Works Integrative Dance is a specialized, but inclusive, dance program for people with individual learning differences and other special needs.
 It is a clinically-based hip hop class that utilizes sensory processing, kinesiology, and behavior analysis as a foundation to build customizable classes for the students.
 Miss Darlene was the first certified Rhythm Works certified instructor in the area and welcomes students of all ability levels to class.
 Each new student will have a half-hour private lesson set up with Darlene in order to become more comfortable and allow us to have a better understanding of any needs or limitations in order to tailor a class specifically towards each dancer.